-So, suddenly your A/C needs repair at your Waldorf home and you don’t know what that entails.
-It’s stressful enough to let an AC repairman into your home, but then to not be sure what they’re going to do could add a whole other level of concern.
+So, suddenly your A/C needs repair at your Waldorf home and you’re not sure what to expect.
+It’s nerve-wracking enough to allow an AC repairman into your home, but then to not be sure what they’re going to do tends to add a whole other level of concern.
 But fear not!
-A-PLUS Service Experts Heating & Air Conditioning is here to fill you in on the standard A/C system repair process so you’ll be informed when an expert A/C system service technician needs to visit your home.
+A-Plus is here to fill you in on the basic AC repair process so you’ll be prepared when an expert AC service technician needs to pay you a visit.